 Regarding the updates from Ericsson, considering only one company support the change and other companies are fine with rapporteur’s proposal, the wording is kept as it is.

-Based on this and progress in RAN #110 (RP-253874), the following proposal is made:
+Based on this and progress in RAN #110 (RP-253874), root cause 2 can 1) agreed in RAN2 and further studied in RAN 2) no further discussion in RAN2 and continue in RAN.

 Proposal

-The below proposals will be merged with proposals to other root causes of Problem 5 in Conclusion section.

-Proposal 10 (to be merged): RAN2 agrees the following conclusion of root causes identified for Problem 5 ‘Commercialization challenges’
+The proposal to root cause 2 can be found in Section 3.5.3.

-Agreeable Root cause (11/19 agree, 4/19 plenary discussion):
+Root cause (11/19 agree, 4/19 plenary discussion without agree/disagree, 2/19 with comment, 2/19 disagree but should be discussed in plenary):

 Mandatory feature is only mandating user equipment to implement, but not for the network, and further leads to losing tracking of ecosystem supported features in 3GPP.
 This makes difficult to guarantee the degree of forward compatibility.